Meads: Conservation and change

 Despite demolitions over the years, Meads still retains many of its large Victorian and Edwardian houses, most of which have been converted into flats.
 A powerful lobby in the latter regard is The Meads Community Association, which was created in 1990.
 With some 700 members, its two principal aims are ‘to preserve the unique character of the Meads area of Eastbourne consistent with change which does not interfere with this aim’, and ‘to alert the residents of Meads to plans for development or redevelopment of property which the Committee are of the opinion should be resisted’.
 The association also organizes social activities to foster a community spirit and liaises with local traders.

 The former All Saints Hospital, a Grade II listed building, was converted into 53 flats, with a further 52 newly built apartments within three separate buildings in the grounds.
 The listed chapel, however, was retained.

 Population

-The total population of Meads is 10,725.
+The total population of Meads is 11,769.

 Demographics

-Meads has an average age of 71.1 and the national average is 39.7, that is a difference of 31.4 years.
+Meads has an average age of 54.1 and the national average is 39.8, that is a difference of 14.3 years.

 Educational establishments

-University of Brighton
+Higher & Further Education

 In 1947, a teacher training college opened in Meads, the first students being troops who had recently returned to civilian life.
-The college was centred on Darley Road at two schools which had evacuated because of the war - Queenwood Ladies' College and Aldro.
+The college was centred on Darley Road at two schools which had evacuated because of the war — Queenwood Ladies' College and Aldro.
 Also in 1947, Chelsea College of Physical Education moved from London, establishing itself at the former Hill Brow School in Denton Road.
 In 1966, a new building was opened on the site by the Queen.
-The buildings and grounds of both the above colleges now form part of the Eastbourne campus (in Meads — Darley Road Site, Hillbrow and Welkin Site) of the University of Brighton.
+The buildings and grounds of both the above colleges formed part of the Eastbourne campus (in Meads — Darley Road Site, Hillbrow and Welkin Site) of the University of Brighton.
+The university pulled out of Meads in 2025, and the sites are now the subject of development plans.